rsmp-nordic/rsmp_core_v4/docs/pages/sparkplug.md

 ```

 Note that you write to the same metric that report the current time plan (S0014)
-So intead organizing by status and commands, we actually organizing around states (e.g timeplan) and you can read it (status) and set it (command).
+So intead organizing by status and commands, we actually organizing around states (e.g program) and you can read it (status) and set it (command).

-If the timeplan was succesfully changed a data update will be send back reporting the plan number in tc/tlc/timeplan, and the source in tc/tlc/timeplan/source.
+If the program was succesfully changed a data update will be send back reporting the plan number in tc/tlc/program, and the source in tc/tlc/program/source.

 Progress and errors will be reported with: